Chimera uses apk-tools

 repository.
 However,

-Chimera also has packages in the contrib
+Chimera also has packages in the user

 repository, which contains